 One really nice touch is the offer of a step-by-step tour to get started, a service used by AirBNB and Dropbox.
 They point out critical features and help newcomers discover the best bits of the site.

 Even if they don’t buy anything from you, it’s important to take contact information from first-time visitors.
 Perhaps this could be a pop-up that offers a newsletter service, a voucher or notifications about special offers.
 Whenever someone gives you their email address, you should have an automated series of emails that get sent to them on a drip-feed basis.
 The majority should be answers to problems with a light touch, with perhaps just one in four being more overtly salesy.

 Only by making that link can you ensure that one-off visitors will be reminded of your brand and return in the future.

 Facebook and Twitter both offer powerful pre-targeting services.
 After signing up, you can upload your list of emails.
 The platform then populates each contact’s Facebook or Twitter page with ads for your product, to keep you in their mind.

-To learn more about the future of content hacking check out of goals for 2019.
+To learn more about the future of content hacking check out our goals for 2019.

 4 Social media hack